 Our lodging tax lookup tool can give you a rate report specific to your Arkansas address.
 The report includes the estimated total tax rate to collect from guests, required registrations, frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 In Arkansas, all charges that are billed for accommodations are taxable.
 This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. It also includes charges for dry cleaning or laundry services

 Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental platforms, including Airbnb, HomeAway, and VRBO, collect Arkansas short-term rental taxes for you when the listing is booked.
-However, platforms do not collect taxes in all locations, and they may not collect all the state and local taxes you owe.
+Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
+Some vacation rental marketplaces collect Arkansas short-term rental taxes for you when the listing is booked, but not all do.
+If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

 Are guests ever exempt from taxes?